 NEWS & UPCOMING EVENTS

-wide range of works in which the human face is a central element, focal point
+Visitors continue to enjoy this exhibit featuring a wide range of works in which the human face is a central element, focal point or inspiration.

 ARTISANS IN THE NEWS

 Kyle Meadows performed with Tesa MCGraw at the Irish Heritage Center of Greater Cincinnati and at Kentucky Haus in Newport, KY, on St. Patrick's Day.